 Sequans Communications S A (SQNS) Gets a Buy Rating from Needham

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Sequans Communications S A with a $10.63 average price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Sequans Communications S A with a $10.13 average price target, representing a 91.1% upside.
+In a report released yesterday, Canaccord Genuity also maintained a Buy rating on the stock with a $9.00 price target.

 See today’s analyst top recommended stocks >>